Flalemuel/DrawioGen/README.md

 ##Instruction:
 1. Put excel file for input in the TopoExcel directory.
 Template file available in the directory.
 2. Output will be generated inside OutputTopo directory
+3. Run the python source code and follow instructions.

 ##**Release Notes:**